NREL/fpeam/README.md

 Inputs for each module are entered on the module's tab.
 All tabs are pre-populated with default values such that users should need to enter custom values for relatively few inputs.
 Users may work through the tabs in any order before returning to the Home tab and clicking the Run button to generate results.
 The Reset button, also on the Home tab, will return all inputs to their default values.

 While running FPEAM, a log is displayed on the Results tab with status messages that can be used to confirm FPEAM is running correctly or to debug a scenario.
 After the run completes, several basic visualizations are displayed on the same tab.
-These visualizations are intended to confirm that FPEAM ran correctly and results are approximately correct.
+These visualizations are intended to confirm that FPEAM ran correctly and returned results from all modules that were run.
 For more advanced visualizations, users should use the output CSV files saved in the project path directory.

 ## Command line interface